knoxgon/e-commerce-project-backend/README.md

 # e-commerce-backend
-The backend of the ecommerce webpage that is simultaneously built
+The backend of the e-commerce webpage that is simultaneously built

 [Frontend repository](https://github.com/knoxgon/e-commerce-project)